abdulsalamhamandoush22/abdulsalamhamandoush22/README.md

 ## Hey there! 👋 I'm Abdulsalam, a passionate student developer with a degree in Electronic Engineering and a focus on backend development. 🚀

 ### Background:
-I hold a degree in Electronic Engineering from [Your University/Institution], where I gained a strong foundation in hardware and systems design.
+I hold a degree in Electronic Engineering from Aleppo University, where I gained a strong foundation in hardware and systems design.
 However, my fascination with coding and software architecture led me to dive into backend development, where I create efficient and scalable solutions that power modern applications.

 ### Projects:
 - **RESTful API for E-Commerce:** Engineered a robust RESTful API using Node.js and Express for an e-commerce platform, enabling seamless interactions between the front-end and the database.
 - **User Authentication System:** Designed and implemented a secure user authentication and authorization system for a web application, enhancing data privacy and user experience.
-- **Event Creation Website:**(https://github.com/yourusername/event-creation-website): A web app that lets users create and manage events easily.
+- [**Event Creation Website:**(https://github.com/abdulsalamhamandoush22/rcdd-capstone-impakt)] A web app that lets users create and manage events easily.
 Built with Node.js, Express, and MongoDB.

 ### Coding Languages & Frameworks:
-- **Proficient in:** JavaScript, Python, typeScript, c
+- **Proficient in:** JavaScript, Python, typeScript, c.
-- **Backend Expertise:** Node.js, Express
+- **Backend Expertise:** Node.js, Express, Mongodb.

 ### Interested in:
 - ⚙️ Building efficient backend architectures and APIs that drive seamless user experiences.